markdwags/Razor/README.md

 ## Installation & Help

+For information on installing Razor on Windows, [please read this guide](http://www.uor-razor.com/install/windows/).

-For information on installing Razor, please read [INSTALL](INSTALL.md).
+For information on installing Razor on Linux, [please read this guide](http://www.uor-razor.com/install/linux/).

 If you need more help with using Razor, [please go here](http://www.uor-razor.com/help) and review the documentation and/or join Discord and ask there.